Madjac33/Unity-Cookbook/Chapter-2-Scriptable-Objects/README-scriptable-objects.md

 A ScriptableObject is a data container that exists independently from game objects.
 This means that you can edit its properties without it being tied to a game object in your working scene.
 You can think of a ScriptableObject as a template.
 You can use this template to create individual instances that have their own specific objects.
 For example, consider a Vehicle ScriptableObject.
 You can make different instances of it that represent specific types of vehicles: Truck, Car, Boat, Plane, etc.

 ## Creation
+Navigate to your Assets folder > Create > Scripting > ScriptableObject Script

 ## Tutorial